 Student Support Services (TRiO)

-The Student Support Services (TRiO) program helps students develop the skills to attain academic, social and personal success during their college career.
-Services include assistance with career selection, personal tutoring, financial literacy training, information on financial aid options, academic advice and counseling, educational seminars, cultural activities and, for those who wish to transfer, assistance in selecting a four-year college or university.
-Leadership opportunities are available through TRiO’s Student Leadership Team and Peer Tutoring programs.
+The Student Support Services (TRiO) program helps students develop the skills and motivation to succeed and graduate from a post-secondary institution.
+Services include assistance with career selection, personal tutoring, financial literacy education, information and assistance with financial aid, academic advice and assistance, educational seminars, cultural activities and, for those who wish to transfer, assistance in selecting a four-year college or university.
+Leadership opportunities are available through TRiO’s Student Leadership Institute and Peer Tutoring programs.

 TRiO is available to students who have an academic need and meet enrollment guidelines.
 Academic needs include required corequisite courses for English, reading and math; low grade point average or ACT test score or having been out of school for five or more years.
 Enrollment guidelines specify inclusion of “first-generation” students whose parents have not graduated from a four-year college or university, low-income students and/or students with disabilities.

-TRiO Student Support Services is sponsored by a grant from the U.S. Department of Education, with funding provided by the grant and Pellissippi State.
+TRiO Student Support Services is sponsored by a grant from the U.S. Department of Education.
 The program is located in Room 218 in the Educational Resources Center on the Hardin Valley Campus.
 For more information call 865-539-7267.

 Veterans Educational Assistance